 - Accounting Principles

 GCSE English language and maths at grade 9-4 (grade A* - C), plus 96 UCAS points (MMM) in business or related subjects at A Level or BTEC, however a lower entry point may be considered with good references, or an Access to Higher Education course in Business.
 You will also need a tutor reference and to attend an interview.
 Students with overseas qualifications are also welcome.
-All students who are non-native English speakers and who have not undertaken their final two years of schooling in English, must demonstrate capability in English at a standard equivalent to IELTS 5.5; Reading and Writing must be at 5.5 or equivalent.
+All students who are non-native English speakers and who have not undertaken their final two years of schooling in English, must demonstrate capability in English at a standard equivalent to IELTS 6.0 or 5.5 in all skill bands.

 Who is the course for?